zrwaite/CartTech/README.md

 ## How we built it 💻:

 We used React, HTML5, CSS3, and Bootstrap for the frontend.
 The backend was built with Node, Express, MongoDB, and auth0.
-We also used a Raspberry Pi to build the server and an Arduino for the robot.
+We also used a Raspberry Pi to build the server, Jetson Nano for Lidar data, and an Arduino for real-time control of the robot.

 (Detailed description of every stage of the design process) (Ideas)